Hugh Burton

 Energy Landscapes for Electronic Structure

 Excited electronic states in molecules have traditionally been predicted by considering the response of an approximate ground state to an external field, or by solving large matrix eigenvalue problems.
 These approaches are typically biased towards the ground-state properties, limiting the accuracy of the corresponding excited-state models.
 We are exploring an entirely new perspective whereby excited-state approximations exist as higher-energy stationary points of a high-dimensional electronic energy surface.
 These higher-energy stationary points correspond to individually optimised “state-specific” wave functions and can provide a more accurate representation of excited-state properties.
-By understanding the structure of this high-dimensional energy surface for different electronic structure approximations, we hope to develop new automated algorithms to locate state-specific representations of excited states.
+By understanding the structure of this high-dimensional energy surface for different electronic structure approximations, we hope to develop new computationally efficient algorithms to locate state-specific representations of excited states.

 Learn More: